Roomba 980 Review

 Here are the results.

-One reason why it cleaned well is the dirt detect technology that focuses on dirty spots.
+One reason it cleaned well is the “dirt detect” technology focusing on dirty spots.

 Hard floor results

-One reason why the 980 didn’t do as well with Quaker oats is the side brush scattering a portion of it.
-If I could nitpick, the fast-spinning side brush will spread debris lumped together like this.
+The 980 didn’t do as well with quaker oats because of the side brush scattering some of it.
+If I could nitpick, the fast-spinning side brush would spread debris lumped together like this.
 It shouldn’t be a concern for daily cleaning since you’re only dealing with mostly dust particles or hair.

 Sand on hard floor test.